google/WebFundamentals/src/content/en/showcase/little_alchemy.markdown

       result: http://www.webpagetest.org/result/150408_NM_D2H/
   link: http://littlealchemy.com/
   developer: Jakub Koziol
+  our_views:
-  pros: |
+    good: |
       Little Alchemy is a prime example of using all of the web platform's latest abilities to its full advantage.
 It uses the [web app manifest](/web/fundamentals/device-access/stickyness/web-app-manifest.html) to launch fullscreen when installed and blends in with Android with the help of [theme-color](/web/fundamentals/device-access/stickyness/additional-customizations.html).

       The first time load is extremely responsive and shows the preloader right away.
 In addition, it can be played entirely offline through its use of AppCache.
 Well done.
-  cons: |
+    bad: |
       On Desktop, blocking right clicking is usually considered no-no (but it allowed me to find the secret cheat code by mistyping the Chrome DevTools shortcut :)).
 Not a terribly big deal for a game though.

-    UI-wise, a grid might improve the "all-over-the-place" feel, and when dragging elements on mobile, shifting them slightly to the top so that you can see what you're moving below your finger could improve visibility.
+      UI-wise, a grid might improve the 'all-over-the-place' feel, and when dragging elements on mobile, shifting them slightly to the top so that you can see what you're moving below your finger could improve visibility.
   interview:
     - question: Why the web?
       answer: |